sandredd/cs404.1-1/program2.md

 - Upon reaching end of input, process operators remaining on operator stack until the operator stack is empty
 - Result is single element remaining on top of value stack
+  - If there is more than one element in the value stack, there was a missing operator and your code should throw a `RuntimeException`

 Implement the above algorithm.
 Your implementation should support the following operations: